theo-armour/cookbook/sonichele/readme.md

 <!--
 ## Features
+-->

 ## Road Map

--->
+* Make the data available in compressed binary files

 ## Issues /Bugs

-* Sample data is the first 3MB og a 900+ MB data file
+* Sample data is the first 3MB of the original 900+ MB data file (not uploaded to GitHub )
 * Sample file contains errors due to improper saving

 * The data is not currently being read and displayed properly.